dolfdijkstra/gst-foundation/README.md

 4. Clearly defines extension points

-Documentation for the GST Foundation project is found on [Gitpub Pages](http://dolfdijkstra.github.com/gst-foundation).
+Documentation for the GST Foundation project is found on [GitHub Pages](http://dolfdijkstra.github.com/gst-foundation).

 [The GST Site Foundation Document](./GST Site Foundation 1.0.3.pdf) defines a simple URL-management and request